liquicode/lib-user-storage/docs/guides/UserObject.md

 The `User.user_id` field must be a string value which uniquely identifies a user (e.g. an email address).

-The `User.user_role` field can be one of:
-- `'admin'`: A role that permits system-wide access to objects, regardless of ownership.
-- `'super'`: A role that permits system-wide access to objects, regardless of ownership.
+The `User.user_role` field can be one of the predefined roles `admin` or `super`, which are roles that permit system-wide access to objects, regardless of ownership.
-- `'user'`: A role that allows a user access to objects that they create, or are shared to by another user.
-- `''` (empty): A role that allows a user access to only objects marked as public.
+Applications can define their own roles apart from `admin` or `super` and implement further permission policies.
+Such roles are referred to, collectively, as the `user` role throughout the rest of this documentation.